greg-raven/Impeachment-Chronicles/_posts/2018-07-20-president-trump-is-a-russian-asset-and-we-are-in-dire-trouble.md

 ---
-title: 'President Trump is a Russian 'asset' and 'We are in dire trouble''
+title: "President Trump is a Russian 'asset' and 'We are in dire trouble'"
 layout: post
 author:
 - Nick Schager